 do not focus on the things you cannot change – focus your time and energy into helping yourself feel better

 try not to tell yourself that you're alone – most people feel stressed at some point in their life and support is available

 try not to use alcohol, cigarettes, gambling or drugs to relieve stress – these can all contribute to poor mental health

 Further information and support

-- developing emotional resilience to help you adapt and bounce back during difficult times
+- Mind: stress – managing stress and building resilience – get advice to help you adapt and bounce back during difficult times